Last Updated on

 - Get your child into the habit of pooping.
 Once he is ready for potty training, make sure you make him sit on the toilet seat for at least 10 minutes at about the same time daily.
 It will get him into the habit of going to the toilet.

 Many times, parents go through a lot of stress when their babies suffer from constipation.
 If your child is constipated, don’t worry.
-By making slight changes in his diet and regular physical activity (however, small) can cure constipation and other stomach-related problems in him.
+By making slight changes in his diet and encouraging him to do some physical activity (however, small) regularly can cure constipation and other stomach-related problems in him.
 However, if the problem persists and your baby doesn’t feel better, consult a doctor.

 Also Read: Indigestion in Children